-Yogi meets Vice President Naidu
+Yogi Meets Vice President Naidu

-New Delhi, March 13 (IANS) Days after historic victory of the BJP in Uttar Pradesh, caretaker chief minister Yogi Adityanth on Sunday met Vice President M. Venkaiah Naidu.
+New Delhi: Days after historic victory of the BJP in Uttar Pradesh, caretaker chief minister Yogi Adityanth on Sunday met Vice President M. Venkaiah Naidu.

 Before meeting with Vice President Naidu, the Uttar Pradesh acting Chief Minister met BJP national general secretary (organisation) B.L.
 Santhosh and discussed cabinet formation.